Responsible disclosure

 - Name/nickname

-- Technical data:
+- Technical details:

 - URLs

-- Elaboration vulnerability:
+- Elaboration of vulnerability:

 - Explanation